mortonne/psifr/README.md

 If you have data in the standard [EMBAM](https://github.com/vucml/EMBAM) format, use `scripts/frdata2table.m` to convert your data struct to a table with standard format.
 Then use the Matlab function `writetable` to write a CSV file which can then be read into Python for analysis.

+## Citation

+If you use Psifr, please cite the paper:

+Morton, N. W., (2020).
+Psifr: Analysis and visualization of free recall data.
+Journal of Open Source Software, 5(54), 2669, https://doi.org/10.21105/joss.02669

 ## Related projects

 ### EMBAM